 By Derek Beres

-By now, the yoga community has exhausted its responses to science writer and longtime yoga practitioner William Broad’s NY Times article, “How Yoga Can Wreck Your Body,” which took a pointed view of 1386055740_f6ed818ad4_othe dangers of injury that can occur in an asana class.
+By now, the yoga community has exhausted its responses to science writer and longtime yoga practitioner William Broad’s NY Times article, “How Yoga Can Wreck Your Body,” which took a pointed view of the dangers of injury that can occur in an asana class.
 While it was unfortunate that the Times chose to showcase this unflattering snippet—the book it was adapted from discusses the “rewards” much more than the “risks”—it did remind us that injury is always a danger.
 What wasn’t discussed in the ensuing blogs and articles is the unyielding usage of the term “ego.”
 The word often seemed to justify whatever bad habits or tendencies the particular commenter thought it should, which seems unfair, both to the reader and the term itself.

 Noted yoga scholar Georg Feuerstein defines ego in religious or spiritual contexts as referring “to the psychological principle of individuation, whereby a person experiences himself or herself as an individual apart from all other beings.”
 Two camps effectively split from this definition.
 One, advaita vedanta, rebelled against the ego, believing it should be dismantled, and resulted in rigorous asceticism.
 The other celebrated the union with all existence, embracing the ego—hence, tantra.
 While no theory in yoga is ever simply black and white, how the ego was utilized or discarded was a personal decision based on what path you were willing to walk.
 In many ways, the same holds true today.